serena-aneli/RECOMBULATOR-X/docs/README.md

 * open source: full source code and documentation available from github
 * input parsing: reads pedigree data in standard (PED) format
 * user friendly: easy installation (via pip) and usage with a simple command-line tool
+* comprehensive toolkit: it can deal with short tandem repeats, SNPs and INDELs.

 We thank Prof. Michael Nothnagel for kindly sharing the original R implementation with us, which was an important reference for the development.